Frequently Asked Questions (FAQs) about

 Yes.
-Agencies may apply other approved disposition authorities to legacy email (similar to section A above) prior to applying the disposition authorities within GRS 6.1.
+Agencies may apply other approved disposition authorities to legacy email and other types of electronic messages (similar to section A above) prior to applying the disposition authorities within GRS 6.1.

 Agencies can apply GRS 5.1, item 020, which authorizes deletion of electronic records once filed in an official recordkeeping system (such as with a related case file, or within another records management application) prior to use of the appropriate item from GRS 6.1.